ICRAR/daliuge/docs/drops.rst

 I/O can be performed on the data that is represented by a DROP by obtaining a reference to its I/O object and calling the necessary POSIX like methods.
-In this instance, the data is passing through the DROP instance.
+In this case, the data is passing through the DROP instance.
 The application is free to bypass the DROP interface and perform I/O directly on the data.
-In this case, the application must ensure that the data being written, for example, is being placed in the correct location and is in the expected format for storage or subsequent upstream processing by other application DROPs.
+In this case, the application must ensure that the data being written, for example, is placed in the correct location and is in the expected format for storage or subsequent upstream processing by other application DROPs.
 The DFMS provides various commonly used data DROPs with their associated I/O objects.